tsmp-falcon-platform/ci-bundle-utils/README.md

   -v, --ci-version TEXT       The version of the CloudBees WAR file.
   -s, --source-dir DIRECTORY  The bundle to be validated.
   -w, --ignore-warnings       Do not fail if warnings are found.
+  -r, --external-rbac FILE    Path to an external rbac.yaml from an Operations
+                              Center bundle.
   --help                      Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils completion [OPTIONS]